reconhub/reconhub.github.io/index.md

   professional software development methods.

-- *Accessibility*: our tools are free, open-source, and available on virtually any platform; they can be used with different levels of expertise, and provide graphical user interfaces implementing the most important functionalities.
+- *Accessibility*: our tools are free, open-source, and available on virtually any platform; they can be used with different levels of expertise, and aim to provide graphical user interfaces implementing the most important functionalities.

 Besides its active involvement in the creation of tools, RECON is also increasingly dedicated to:

-- *disseminating knowledge*: RECON is developing a new training platform, and a series of workshops and short courses on epidemics analysis and outbreak response.
-Our [public forum ](/forum) is also dedicated to sharing exptertise on these topics.
+- *disseminating knowledge*: RECON provides free, open-access training material on its training platform [reconlearn.org](https://reconlearn.org), and regularly organises workshops and short courses on outbreak analytics and data science.
+Our [public forum ](/forum), freely accessible to anyone, is dedicated to sharing exptertise on these topics.

-- *outbreak response deployment*: RECON supports the deployment of data analysts to the field as part of outbreak response teams; this includes the deployment of staff as well as analysis systems adapted to low resources settings.
+- *outbreak response deployment*: RECON supports the deployment of data analytics resources to the field as part of the response to health emergencies; this includes the deployment of staff as well as analysis systems adapted to low resources settings.

 <br> As of 19th September 2018, RECON is registered as a *not-for-profit*,